meteor/guide/content/using-atmosphere-packages.md

 discourseTopicId: 20192
 ---

-Atmosphere packages are packages written specifically for Meteor and have several advantages over npm when used with Meteor.
-In particular, Atmosphere packages can:

-- Depend on core Meteor packages, such as `ddp` and `blaze`
-- Include non-javascript files including CSS and static assets
-- Take advantage of Meteor's [build system](build-tool.html) to be automatically transpiled from languages like CoffeeScript and SASS
-- Have a well defined way to ship different code for client and server, enabling different behavior in each context
-- Include build plugins for Meteor's build system
-- Include pre-built binary code for different server architectures, such as Linux or Windows

 <h2 id="atmosphere-searching">Searching for packages</h2>

 There are a few ways to search for Meteor packages published to Atmosphere: